jtpaasch/dock/README.md

 Manage docker images and containers on a Vagrant VM.

 This script is a wrapper around a Vagrant VM with docker on it.
+It handles the creating/booting/managing of the VM, and it proxies docker commands to the VM.

 Requirements
 ------------

-OS X (Linux maybe?)
+* OS 10.11 (Linux maybe?)
-Bash 3.2+
+* Bash 3.2+
-Virtualbox 5.0+
+* Virtualbox 5.0+
-Vagrant 1.7.4+
+* Vagrant 1.7.4+

 Installation